braydenreimann/LitClub/README.md

 ------------------------------------------------------------------------

 ## 4. Run the Expo app
+1. `cd` into `\LitClub\frontend`.
+This is where our Expo app lives.
-1. Install dependencies
+2. Install dependencies

    ```bash
    npm install
    ```
-2. Start the app
+3. Start the app
    ```bash
    npx expo start
    ```